 Craft subject line carefully

-According to research, subject lines with 61 character have the best read rate.
+According to research, subject lines with 61 characters have the best read rate.
 However, most email subject lines hold 41 to 50 characters.

 Emails were with us from the beginning, and despite all the changes and upgrades in the digital world, emails are playing a crucial part in business communication.
-These tips are there to guide you through your campaign, however, never forget that it’s up to you and your creativity to make sure the bond that brings together your consumers and your brand stay firm.
+These tips are there to guide you through your email marketing campaigns and strategies, however, never forget that it’s up to you and your creativity to make sure the bond that brings together your consumers and your brand stay firm.